tldr-pages/tldr/pages/common/md5sum.md

 `{{command}} | md5sum`

-- Read a file of MD5 sums and filenames and verify all files have matching checksums:
+- Read a file of MD5 checksums and filenames and verify all files have matching checksums:

 `md5sum --check {{path/to/file.md5}}`